Bandwidth

 phpMyAdmin

-A site inside a site. https://fan.coolcherrycream.com/.
-Usually if people cannot afford or do not want to buy a domain, they may have a friend give them some space and a subdomain from their website.
+A site inside a site. fan.coolcherrycream.com is a subdomain of the domain coolcherrycream.com.
+If you cannot afford or do not want to buy your own domain, you may be able to ask a friend to give you a subdomain on their website.

 URL

 (Uniform Resource Locator) Another word for a website address.
 The URL of this page is https://spiders.coolcherrycream.com/tutorials/dictionary.html.
-A URL that begins with something like C:\Documents and Settings\Your Name\My Documents\ will not work on the internet.
+Something like C:\Documents and Settings\Your Name\My Documents\ is technically not a URL, and it will not work on the internet.
 That file is on your computer and only you can access it.
-You must upload it to the internet for others to be able to see it.
+You must upload the file to the internet for other people to be able to see it.